ToxicFrog/doom-mods/gzap/doc/glossary.md

 - `key`: keycards, skulls, etc; specific to a single level or cluster.
 Includes "key-like quest items" like gears, the stone idol, etc.
+- `maprevealer`: computer area maps and similar.
+These locations are added to the pool but the items themselves are not, since AP handles maps specially.
 - `token`: single-use keys that must be expended in exchange for something.
 - `weapon`: any sort of weapon
 - `powerup`: time-limited or per-level powerups (e.g. radsuits, berserk)